-There are certain nutrients that will lower your cholesterol naturally without causing any adverse side effects (not like harmful pharmaceuticals).
-Here's a list of the 10 most important...
+There are certain nutrients that lower cholesterol and triglyceride levels without causing any adverse side effects (not as is the case with harmful pharmaceuticals).
+Here's 10 of the most important you might like to consider...

 According to dozens of research findings, the main cause and the beginnings of atherosclerosis (hardening of the arteries) occurs when small cracks start appearing in the walls of the arteries - a process known as elastic fibre breakdown.
 When this happens, the body tries to plug up these holes with a cholesterol/calcium complex known as “plak” or “plaque”.